Sooni Taraporevala: Photography

-In 2000, she self-published Parsis, the Zoroastrians of India: a photographic journey, 1980-2000 about the traditionally closed off community since their persecution in Persia, the first and only visual documentation of the Parsi community.
+In 2000, she self-published Parsis, the Zoroastrians of India: a photographic journey, 1980-2000.
+The community had isolated itself since earlier persecution in Persia, and this is the first and only visual documentation of the Parsis.
 An updated edition was published in 2004.

 Her photographs have been exhibited in India, the US, France and Britain, including London's Tate Modern gallery.

-She has had solo shows at the Carpenter Center for the Visual Arts at Harvard University, Chemould Prescott Road in Mumbai and the National Gallery of Modern Art (NGMA) in Delhi.
-Her work is in the permanent collections of the NGMA Delhi and the MET New York.
+She has had solo shows at the Carpenter Center for the Visual Arts at Harvard University, Chemould Prescott Road in Mumbai, and the National Gallery of Modern Art (NGMA) in Delhi.
+Her work is in the permanent collections of the NGMA Delhi and the Metropolitan Museum of Art, New York.

 In 2017/2018, the Whitworth in Manchester exhibited her photographic show Home in the City, Bombay 1977 – Mumbai 2017.
-It was selected by The Guardian as one of UK's top 5 shows.
+It was selected by The Guardian as one of the UK's top 5 shows.

-A larger version of Home in the City with 102 photographs was exhibited at Chemould Prescott Road, Mumbai, from 14 through 31 October 2017.
-An accompanying book, Home in the city: Bombay 1977 – Mumbai 2017, was released with essays by Pico Iyer and Salman Rushdie.
-It then traveled to the Sunaparanta, Goa Centre for the Arts in Altinho, Goa, opening there on 11 November 2017.
+A larger version of Home in the City (with 102 photographs) was exhibited at Chemould Prescott Road, Mumbai, from 14 through 31 October 2017.
+An accompanying book, Home in the city: Bombay 1977 – Mumbai 2017, was released with essays by authors Pico Iyer and Salman Rushdie.The exhibit traveled to the Sunaparanta, Goa Centre for the Arts in Altinho, Goa, opening there on 11 November 2017.